StandingPadAnimations/Rendor/README.md

 # Compiling requirements for building from source:
 * You have to compile using a C++20 compatible compiler.
 On Linux, Mac, and Windows(using gcc and make) you can use the make file
 * Boost 1.77 is a required dependency(You may need to edit the makefile's BOOSTFILE and BOOSTSYS variables)
+* The compiler uses the cpp-terminal library(https://github.com/jupyter-xeus/cpp-terminal), but it comes bundled with it